Runnable/docs/repositories/_posts/2016-12-13-adding-additional-files.md

 Files that you upload in the template configuration will be available to all branches that inherit the template configuration.

 > It is important to note that all the files are listed in the order they are added and executed on the build container.
-You can change this order using the *hamburger* (3 horizontal lines) symbol next to the file name.
+You can change this order by dragging the &#x2630; symbol next to the file name.

   ![File Order 1](/images/add_files_order_1.png)
   ![File Order 2](/images/add_files_order_2.png)
   ![File Order 3](/images/add_files_order_3.png)